mystoredoctor-lab/store-doctor/replit.md

 - Full auth flow: Sign In/Sign Up with Gmail OAuth option
 - Password show/hide toggles on all password fields
 - Professional upgrade modal with 3-second auto-redirect to pricing
+- Redesigned pricing page: more mature and professional layout with plan highlights
+- Navbar shows logged-in state (Dashboard button for authenticated users)
+- Payment buttons on pricing: "Go Pro" and "Subscribe" (404 endpoints for unimplemented backend)
 - Dashboard with sidebar navigation
 - Admin panel with authentication (demo@storedoctor.com / admin123)
 - Blog with 10 SEO-optimized posts with AI-generated images